-CONSENT POLICY

-Devised in keeping with the UK General Data Protection Regulations (GDPR)i, the Data Protection Act 2018 (DPA)ii and guidance from the Health and Care Professions Council (HCPC)iii and The Alzheimer's Society.
+CONSENT POLICY Devised in keeping with the UK General Data Protection Regulations (GDPR), the Data Protection Act 2018 (DPA)i and guidance from the Health and Care Professions Council (HCPC)ii and The Alzheimer's Society.
 This policy should be read in conjunction with Music as Therapy International's Privacy and Data Protection Policy.

-The HCPC Standards of Proficiency for Arts Therapists (2013) clearly state that registrant Arts Therapists must:

-- 7. Understand the importance of and be able to maintain confidentiality. - 7.1.
+The HCPC Standards of Proficiency for Arts Therapists (2013) clearly state that registrant Arts Therapists must: - 7.
+Understand the importance of and be able to maintain confidentiality. - 7.1.
 Be aware that the concepts of confidentiality and informed consent extend to illustrative records such as video and audio recordings, paintings, digital images and other art work. - 10.
 Be able to maintain records appropriately. - 10.2.
 Recognise the need to manage records and all other information in accordance with applicable legislation, protocols and guidelines. - 11.
 Be able to reflect on and review practice.

-Alongside the legal requirements of GDPR, Music Therapists - as registered Allied Health Professionals - have a professional and legal responsibility to respect and protect the confidentiality of children, young people and vulnerable adults (hereafter referred to as "project participants") at all times.
+Alongside the legal requirements of GDPR, Music Therapists - as registered Allied Health Professionals - have a professional and legal responsibility to respect and protect the confidentiality of children, young people and adults with care and support needs (hereafter referred to as "project participants") at all times.
 Confidentiality means protecting personal information.
-[Source: Health and Care Professions Council (2021) Guidance on Confidentiality. www.hcpc-uk.org]

-Gaining Informed Consent: We seek to explain our intentions and actions with regard to audio or visual records to Local Partners, project participants and families, and to gain verbal or written consent accordingly.
+[Source: Health and Care Professions Council (2021) Guidance on Confidentiality. www.hcpc-uk.org] Gaining Informed Consent: We seek to explain our intentions and actions with regard to audio or visual records to Partners, project participants and families, and to gain verbal or written consent accordingly.
 This will always happen before any photographs or video footage is taken (or viewed/stored/shared by the charity if supplied independently).
-However, some of our projects take us to countries where consent policies are not always in place and local practice may not be congruent with UK standards and procedures.
-Where consent policies are already in place, we ensure we are aware of local guidance and that our volunteers are able to comply with local practice.
-Where local practice differs significantly from UK standards and procedures, in terms of seeking and gaining consent, this should be discussed with the Music as Therapy International and an approach tailored to the local care setting to ensure we do not jeopardise our duty of care and confidentiality.

-Director: Alexia Quin OBE

-Registered Charity No: 1070760
+However, some of our activities take us to countries where consent policies are not always in place and local practice may not be congruent with UK standards and procedures.
+Where consent policies are already in place, we ensure we are aware of local guidance and that our Project Contributors (including Trustees, Employees, Freelance Workers and Volunteers) are able to comply with local practice.
+Where local practice differs significantly from UK standards and procedures, in terms of seeking and gaining consent, this should be discussed with the Music as Therapy Director: Alexia Quin OBE Registered Charity No: 1208086